johnxn/snailx/README.md

 1. trend
 2. carry

-See Robert Carvers's blog for more info: https://qoppac.blogspot.com/
+See Robert Carver's blog for more info: https://qoppac.blogspot.com/

 If you wanna know my adaptation to Robert's method, follow me on: